 Three of the five peaks (main, central, and south) in Kanchenjunga are on the border of North Sikkim district of Sikkim, India and Taplejung District of Nepal, while the other two are completely in Taplejung District.
 Nepal is home to the Kanchenjunga Conservation Area Project run by the World Wildlife Fund in association with Government of Nepal.
 The sanctuary is home to the Red Panda and other montage animals, birds and plants.
 India’s side of Kanchenjunga also has a protected park area called the Khangchendzonga National Park.

 Kanchenjunga was assumed to be the highest mountain in the world until 1852, and only after the British Great Trigonometric Survey in 1849 Mt.
 Everest (known as Peak XV at the time) was crowned the highest and Kanchenjunga the third highest.
 Kanchenjunga was first climbed on May 25, 1955, by Joe Brown and George Band, of a British expedition team.
-As a respect to the beliefs of the Sikkimese, who hold the summit sacred, they are stopping a few feet short of the actual summit and this has developed to a tradition followed by successful summit parties since then.
+As a respect to the beliefs of the Sikkimese, who hold the summit sacred, they are stopping a few feet short of the actual summit, and this has developed to a tradition followed by successful summit parties since then.
 Kanchenjunga is called Sewalungma in the local Limbu language, translates as ‘Mountain that we offer Greetings to’.
 Kanchenjunga or Sewalungma is considered sacred in the Kirant religion.

 Kanchenjunga Expedition is an enormous mountain mass, and many satellite peaks rise from its narrow icy ridges.
 The Expedition is the most easterly of the great 8,000-meter peaks of the Himalaya.
 The climb is technical, even along the normal route but it is extremely interesting to climb with technical and intricate mixed rock and ice climb to the North Col followed by a not too technical steady 1500m ascent to the summit.
 The section past North Col in Kanchenjunga Expedition is exposed to the weather.
 The views are stunning both from the Base Camp as well as during entire climb of this Climbing Higher Peak.